-We’ve all been in situations where we didn’t know what was wrong with our computer, and nothing we tried to solve seemed to solve the problem.
-Those random crashes, system slowdowns and anything that gets in your way while you’re working on something important.
+We’ve all been in situations where we didn’t know what was wrong with our computer, and nothing we tried seemed to fix the problem.
+Those random crashes, system delays and anything else that gets in the way while you’re working on something important.
 All this will give you a headache if you are not very familiar with computers and their programs.
 In most cases, the problem will be something called IDP.Generic.
 Few users can find them, in some cases even antivirus software cannot detect the file.
-So it’s like a needle in a haystack, and if you don’t find it, it’ll pierce you.
+So it’s like a needle in a haystack, and if you don’t find it, it will pierce you.

 What is displacement?
 General?

-PDI or identity protection is a virus that steals information from another person, such as bank statements, e-mails, passwords, etc..
-The problem occurs when you try to identify and delete a virus file.
-The file is usually stored under a name with the .exe extension.
-That way you can’t identify the virus and it goes unnoticed.
-Sometimes a file is stored under a system file, so deleting these files, even if you identify them, is a risky proposition.
+PDI or identity protection is a virus that steals information from another person such as bank statements, emails, passwords, etc. The problem occurs when you try to identify and remove a virus file.
+The file is usually saved under a name with the .exe extension.
+That way you can’t identify the virus and it goes undetected.
+Sometimes a file is stored under a system file, so deleting them even if you identify them is a risky proposition.

-Due to these circumstances it is commonly known as a Trojan horse.
+Because of these conditions, it is commonly known as a Trojan horse.
 It enters your computer and works as expected.
 In most cases, it is access to personal information that is valuable in many ways.
-On the other hand, these viruses can also be used to hack and exploit the software you use.
+On the other hand, these viruses can also be used to hack and exploit the software you are using.
 The virus also causes problems when you download third-party software without your knowledge, which can make it difficult to use your computer.
-You may also notice that your computer is slow or slowed down, or that your program shuts down halfway through and crashes.
+You may also notice that your computer is slow or sluggish, or that your program shuts down and crashes halfway through.
 The reason for this is a virus that has installed itself in your computer.

 There are several ways to identify this problem and eliminate the virus that causes it.
 That’s the way to do it.

 Traditionally, there are two main ways to find this virus on your computer.
-One of these is the manual method, where you have to check and identify all program files on your computer.
-To do this, simply search through the names of all the files and their extensions and find the one that is most suspicious.
-Here are some common file extensions to see if you want to do it manually.
+One is the manual method, which requires you to check and identify all program files on your computer.
+To do this, simply search the names of all the files and their extensions and find the one that is most suspicious.
+Here are some common file extensions to check out if you want to do it manually.

 - Win32:OnLineGames-AB [Trj].